alnutile/behat_editor/readme.md

-## Behat Editro and Gherkin Generator
+## Behat Editor and Gherkin Generator

 ### About